Need an EPC in Stonebridge?

 Landlords are always advised to get proper legal advice so that all documents is presented to the courts correctly.

-Yes a property may be marketed without an EPC but only subject to one having actually been requested to be carried out within 7 days.
-If after making all realistic efforts one can not be acquired within that period, then a further 21 days is permitted to obtain one.
+Yes a property may be marketed without an EPC but only subject to one having actually been requested to be done within 7 days.
+If after making all realistic efforts one can not be acquired within that period, then a further 21 days is permitted to acquire one.

 Is It A Legal Requirement For An EPC When Renting?

-From April 2020, all dwellings for rental need to have a valid EPC on the EPC register.
-The EPC rates the energy efficiency of a home from A-G. For rental, the EPC has to be a minimum rating of an E, unless a valid exemption has been applied for.
+Since April 2020, all dwellings for rental will need to have a valid EPC on the EPC register.
+The EPC rates the energy efficiency of a home from A-G. For rental, the EPC needs to be a minimum rating of an E, unless a valid exemption has been applied for.

-The cost of an Energy Performance Certificate is usually in the range of £50 – £120.
+An Energy Performance Certificate typically costs between £50 – £120.
 This is dependent upon size of property and location.
-Usually it will be cheaper if going directly to an approved Assessor instead of using a 3rd party like an Estate Agent or a marketing company.
+Usually it will be cheaper if going directly to an approved Assessor instead of through a 3rd party like an Estate Agent or a marketing company.

 What Customers Are Saying